RememberOfLife/mirabel/README.md

 * main_ctrl should be a context object (low prio)

 ## ideas
+* chat window should nerver draw focus from click
+  * also, messages should fade out from view over time
+  * offer hotkey 'y' to show history while holding, this ALSO enabled drag focus
+  * or just enter the chat using enter to get focus
+  * ctrl+t only enable disabled, never provides focus!
+  * some way to resizechat still?
 * global overlay notifications, (top-right, centered (e.g. mc title), sticky, progress..)
   * want notifications IN mirabel, or should mirabel issue to the environment notification service?
   * possibly unify this and some other features in a more general common frontend library